PGC Logo Learning from Rocks & Mines

 The group was next taken to the core yard to look at a series of drill holes demonstrating the ore and host rocks, including lead-lode mineralisation.
 By just on 3:30 pm they were on the bus to the airport to depart for Cobar, the next stop.

-The previous day, also in Broken Hill, had been taken up by a workshop, focussing progressively down from the Curnamona Craton, to the Willyama Block, to the Broken Hill district and deposit.
+The previous day, also in Broken Hill, had been taken up by a workshop, focussing progressively down from the Curnamona Craton, to the Willyama Block, to the Broken Hill district and then the deposit.
 That day, which had provided invaluable background for the mine visit, was presented by Barney Stevens, Principal Research Scientist of the NSW Department of Mineral Resources.
 It had comprised a morning in the office with maps, images and rocks, followed by an afternoon in the field looking at exposures of the zinc and lead lode horizons, the gossan and enclosing rock types.

-However, for those now flying east to Cobar on the fast charter aircraft thathad taken them around Australia, the tour was in its nineteenth day, with just two more remaining.
+However, for those now flying east to Cobar on the fast charter aircraft that had taken them around Australia, the tour was in its nineteenth day, with just two more remaining.

 It was also the ninth day of the second module that had started in Darwin on the evening of Tuesday May 18.
 It would end on Saturday May 29 after visiting Hellyer in Tasmania, the ninth mine on the module, and the last of sixteen of the most important base and precious metal ore deposits in Australia that made up the full tour.
 The mine visits were supported by four overview seminars and field workshops presented by renowned experts.

-The first module had started in Adelaide at noon on Sunday May 9 with anoverview workshop, and ended in Geraldton, Western Australia on the morning of Tuesday May 18, when the 6 members taking this module alone had left the 18 strong group.
+The first module had started in Adelaide at noon on Sunday May 9 with an overview workshop, and ended in Geraldton, Western Australia on the morning of Tuesday May 18, when the 6 members taking this module alone had left the 18 strong group.

 Upon farewelling the departing members in Geraldton, the main group had flown north to Darwin, lunching en-route on the water front at Broome.
 On arrival in Darwin they were joined by another 6 who would take the second module only.